-From ASAMPSA_E D21.1 [26] the following table lists some of the references that provide some guidance on the assessment of biological hazards.
+From ASAMPSA_E D21.1 [28], the following table lists some of the references that provide some guidance on the assessment of biological hazards.
 Even they are not specific for biological hazards they can be used as a reference for the PSA treating this type of external hazards.

-Table 5: Guidance documents - Implementation of Biological Infestation Hazards in Extended PSA
+Table 1: Guidance documents - Implementation of Biological Infestation Hazards in Extended PSA

-Ref WA1 WA2 WA3 WA4 Remarks IAEA SSG-3 х х x General and does not differentiate between external hazards with however a focus on (Section 8): (a) Seismic hazards; (b) High winds; (c) External floods; (d) Human-induced hazards.
+Ref WA1 WA2 WA3 WA4 Remarks

+IAEA SSG-3 x x x General and does not differentiate between

+external hazards with however a focus on

+(Section 8):

+(a) Seismic hazards;

+(b) High winds;

+(c) External floods;

+(d) Human-induced hazards.

 Remains still a good reference.

-IAEA SSG-4 X General does not differentiate between external hazards.
-IAEA 50-P-7 х x Guidance on conducting a PSA for external hazards, with application to four of the most frequently analysed: earthquakes, high winds, floods and man induced events.
-The methodology itself is general and can be applied equally well to other types of hazard.
-Information is provided on the inclusion of external hazards in a Level 1 or Level 2 PSA.
-This guide has been however superseded.
-WENRA Issue O X X All External Events NEA/CSNI/R(2009)4 х X Non-Seismic Hazard including biological SKI, Report 02:27 х x Non-Seismic External Events including some biological hazards identified as solid impurities and water contamination EUR 2001 "Volume 2 Generic Nuclear Island Require- ments.
-2.1 Safety requirements.
-2.17 PSA Methodology.
-Revision D" х x General, covers assessment of external hazards even though biological hazards are not included.
-WENRA RHWG, Safe- ty of New NPP De- signs - March 2013 х General principles.
-Covers external hazards including biological hazards.
-WENRA "Position paper on Periodic Safety Reviews (PSRs) taking into account the lessons learnt from the x General nothing specific on biological haz- ards
+IAEA SSG-4 x General does not differentiate between

+external hazards.

+IAEA 50-P-7 x x Guidance on conducting a PSA for external

+hazards, with application to four of the most

+frequently analysed: earthquakes, high

+winds, floods and man induced events.
+The

+methodology itself is general and can be

+applied equally well to other types of haz-

+ard.
+Information is provided on the inclusion

+of external hazards in a Level 1 or Level 2

+PSA.
+This guide has been however supersed-

+ed.

+WENRA Issue O х х All External Events

+NEA/CSNI/R(2009)4 x x Non-Seismic Hazard including biological

+SKI, Report 02:27 х х Non-Seismic External Events including some

+biological hazards identified as solid impuri-

+ties and water contamination

+EUR 2001 "Volume 2 х х General, covers assessment of external haz-

+Generic Nuclear ards even though biological hazards are not

+Island Require- included.

+ments.
+2.1 Safety

+requirements.
+2.17

+PSA Methodology.

+Revision D" Concrete principles.
+Covers external bazarda

+WENRA RHWG, Safe- ty of New NPP De- x General principles.
+Covers external hazards

+signs - March 2013 including biological hazards.

+WENRA "Position × General nothing specific on biological hazpaper on Periodic x ards

+Safety Reviews 1

+(PSRs) taking into 1

+account the lessons

+learnt from the 1

+TEPCO Fukushima

+Dai-ichi NPP acci-

+dent", March 2013